Snowplant

 Approaching the Gap on September 20, 2009

 After bear passed down into Meiss Meadow, I resumed my hike up to the Carson Gap.
-Since the only things that make bears run are humans or other bears, I was now looking out for the day hiker or backpacker that most likely spooked the bear, causing it to run away down to Meiss Meadow.
+Since the only things that make bears run are humans or other bears, I was now looking out for the day hiker, backpacker, or bear that most likely spooked the bear I saw, causing it to run away down to Meiss Meadow.

 Comments-Questions